 Benjamin Moore Super White, best white paint color, powder room small bathroom, shiplap, round mirror, black faucet, Kylie M Interiors Edesign - modern farmhouse style

-2. SOFT WHITE PAINT COLOURS
+2. SOFT WHITE PAINT COLORS

 Soft whites look just like they sound.
 What does this mean?
 Well, depending on the LRV you choose, they can either:

-Benjamin Moore White Dove, shown below in Cassie’s room, is a soft white with a warm, but reasonably neutralized cream (yellow) undertone (southern exposure).
+Benjamin Moore White Dove, shown below in Cassie’s room, is a soft white with a warm but reasonably neutralized cream (yellow) undertone (southern exposure).

 Benjamin Moore White Dove, Platinum Gray feature wall, teen tween girl room.
 Gray carpet.
 Kylie M Interiors Edesign (4)